-If you're worried about the safety or wellbeing of a child or young person who lives in Dorset contact our Children's Advice and Duty Service:
+If you're worried about the safety or wellbeing of a child or young person who lives in Dorset contact our Children's Advice and Duty Service (ChAD):

-See our adult abuse page for contact detailsfor young people aged 18 to 25.
+See our adult abuse page for contact details or young people aged 18 to 25.

 The child you're concerned about has a social worker

-If the child you're concerned about already has a social worker contact them directly:
+If the child you're concerned about already has a social worker contact your locality.

 The Children's Social Care teams provide a statutory social work service.
 This means they work with children, young people and their families who are considered in need, children who are subject to a plan for protection and a small number of children who are in care.

 Social workers have legal child protection duties but they also work proactively to help prevent difficulties starting or repeating.

 All our children's social care teams work closely with other professionals and agencies, including:

 ChAD for professionals